Thai soldier kills at least 21 in shooting rampage | DW | 08.02.2020

 The solider reportedly opened fire at a shopping mall following a dispute over land.
 Video taken outside the Terminal 21 mall and shared on social media showed people taking cover in a parking lot as gunshots were fired.

 Security personnel stormed the building where the suspect spent hours holed up and helped dozens of shoppers to evacuate the area.
-Police announced shortly before midnight local time that they had "taken control" of the entire mall, but did not say whether the gunman had been found.
+Police announced shortly before midnight local time that they had "taken control" of the entire mall, but the gunman was still in the building.

+"The perpetrator is still in the basement and it doesn't look as though he has hostages.
+We are getting close to him," one officer told Reuters news agency.

 Hundreds of people were evacuated from the building by authorities.